-The following is the cancellation and refund policy which applies to OnlineEd’s Real Estate Principles course:
+The following is the cancellation and refund policy:

-There are no prerequisites required prior to taking the Real Estate Law course.
-However, the student is advised to contact the California Department of Real Estate, Licensing Division to determine whether the student will be eligible to sit for the California Real Estate Exam.
+There are no prerequisites required.
+However, you are advised to contact the California Department of Real Estate to determine whether you will be eligible to sit for the California Real Estate Salesperson examination.
 There are age and other requirements that must be met.

 OnlineEd is a course provider and makes no determination as to your ability to obtain a CA real estate license.
 The licensing process is between you and the California Department of Real Estate.

 In order to verify your identity, you will be asked to provide at the time of enrollment and again prior to taking the final examination certain information to verify your identity.
 Among the types of identification that may be asked for are your current California driver's license, current identification permitted under the California Vehicle Code, or any identification issued to you by a governmental agency or a recognized real estate related trade organization that was issued within the immediately preceding five years that bears your photograph, signature, and identification number.
 In addition, you will also be asked to provide answers to additional security questions, the answers to which are unique to you.

 This course is approved for pre-license credit by the California Department of Real Estate.
 However, this approval does not constitute an endorsement of the views or opinions that are expressed by the course sponsor, instructor, authors or lecturers.